 Equation 8 gives the spectral profile of the dipole acceleration.
-By filtering out some of transforms the time the harmonics, a{a} dependent dipole acceleration in to spectral range.
-Again by computing the Fourier transformation of a_a on the same harmonics, and computing its squared form, the temporal profile of dipole acceleration on specific harmonics, is achieved.
+By filtering out some of transforms the time the harmonics, $a_a$ dependent dipole acceleration in to spectral range.
+Again by computing the Fourier transformation of $a_a$ on the same harmonics, and computing its squared form, the temporal profile of dipole acceleration on specific harmonics, is achieved.
 By equation 8 one can see on which harmonic emission takes place.
 But in this equation no information is achieved about the time profile of the emission.
 We only know the emissions frequency.
 But it is so important to know both the time and frequency of an emission.
-In order to observe structure spatiotemporal of the acceleration, it would be interesting to apply a frequency analysis to the acceleration.
-Generally, to observe spatiotemporal distribution of a signal, its Fourier transformation must be multiplied by a temporal window function (WF).
+In order to observe spatiotemporal structure of the dipole acceleration, it would be interesting to apply a time frequency analysis to the dipole observe acceleration.
+Generally, to the spatiotemporal distribution of a signal, its Fourier transformation must be multiplied by a temporal window function (WF).

-$$a(\Omega,t) = \int dt' a(t') WF(t'-t) \exp(i\Omega t') \qquad (12)$$
+$$a(\Omega,t) = \int dt' a(t') WF(t'-t) \exp(i\Omega t') \quad (12)$$